 In the UK, the police can pull you over if they feel that your driving, the state of your vehicle, or your behaviour warrants it.
 These can include driving errors, poorly maintained vehicles with obvious damage or flaws, erratic steering, travelling too fast or even too slowly, and suspicious behaviour, such as acting in a guilty manner when you see the police vehicle.
+Some cars in Britain have a poor safety record and are sometimes suspected of being targeted by the police.

 How Will I Know to Stop?